 Weeds have a major impact on agricultural productivity and the environment in New South Wales.
-The Cooperative Research Centre for Australian Weed Management reports that weeds cost Australia in excess of \$4 billion annually.
+The Co-operative Research Centre for Australian Weed Management reports that weeds cost Australia in excess of \$4 billion annually.
 New South Wales bears a proportionate share of this cost.
-In order to address the problems that noxious weeds present, a concerted effort is needed from all stakeholders.
-While the majority of landholders are vigilant and conscientious about weed management responsibilities, a proportion are not.
-The bill before the House today will allow landholders to better meet their land management obligations and protect their neighbours, the community and the environment from the damaging effects of noxious weeds.
-It creates a much-needed flexibility to accommodate weed management practices as they change over time.
-It also makes provision for improved regulatory powers to restrict the opportunity for new weeds to establish in New South Wales, and for authorities to be able to rapidly deal with weeds if they arrive.
+To address the problems noxious weeds present, a concerted effort is needed from all stakeholders.
+Although the majority of landholders are vigilant and conscientious about weed management responsibilities, a proportion is not.
+The bill will allow landholders to better meet their land management obligations, and protect their neighbours, the community and the environment from the damaging effects of noxious weeds.
+The bill creates a much-needed flexibility to accommodate weed management practices as they change over time.
+It makes provision also for improved regulatory powers to restrict the opportunity for new weeds to establish in New South Wales, and for authorities to deal rapidly with weeds if they arrive.

 The bill is the result of extensive consultation with the community, industry, local government and State Government organisations.
-The genesis of this bill was a comprehensive review of the Noxious Weeds Act 1993 conducted in 1998.
-That review group was made up of representatives from the Local Government Association, Shires Association, NSW Farmers' Association, Nature Conservation Council, rural land protections boards, Total Catchment Management, National Trust and Department of Land and Water Conservation.
-The initial review of the Noxious Weeds Act 1993 involved a thorough and open consultation process that resulted in over 100 submissions being received.
+The genesis of the bill was a comprehensive review of the Noxious Weeds Act 1993 in 1998.
+The review group was made up of representatives from the Local Government Association, the Shires Association, the New South Wales Farmers Association, the Nature Conservation Council, rural lands protection boards, Total Catchment Management, the National Trust, and the Department of Land and Water Conservation.
+An initial review of the Noxious Weeds Act 1993 involved a thorough and open consultation process that resulted in the receipt of more than 100 submissions.
 The review group took due account of these responses in making its final recommendations.
-A number of concerns were raised, in particular relating to the responsibilities of public authorities, the precedent of noxious weeds legislation over other Acts, the use of weed management strategies to replace orders, joint owner/occupier responsibility, monitoring and reporting requirements as well as some minor issues.
+A number of concerns were raised, particularly relating to the responsibilities of public authorities, the precedence of noxious weed legislation over other Acts, the use of weed management strategies to replace orders, joint-occupier responsibility, monitoring and reporting requirements, and other minor issues.